Arthur Morris/BIRDS AS ART

 What’s Up?

-This blog post took a bit more than two hours to prepare and makes seventy-nine days in a row with a new one.
+This blog post took less than an hour to prepare and makes 104 consecutive days with a new one.
 Please remember to use my B&H affiliate links or to save money at Bedfords by using the BIRDSASART discount code at checkout.
+Doing either often earns you free guides or discounts.
+And doing so always earns my great appreciation.

 New and Better Bedfords Discount Policy!